The information in this article applies to:

 To create a prow style roof

-- First, use the Select Objects tool to select the back straight wall, and click on the Open Object edit tool to display the Wall Specification dialog.
+- First, use the Select Objects tool to select the back horizontal wall, then click on the Open Object edit tool.

-- On the Roof panel, select the Full Gable Wall option, then click OK to apply this change.
+- On the Roof panel of the Wall Specification dialog that opens, select the Full Gable Wall option, then click OK.

-- Next, use the Select Objects tool to select one of the angled front walls, and click on the Open Object edit tool to display the Wall Specification dialog.
+- Next, use the Select Objects tool to select one of the angled front walls, then click on the Open Object edit tool.

-- This time, on the Roof panel, select the High Shed/Gable Wall option.
+- This time, on the Roof panel of the Wall Specification dialog, select the High Shed/Gable Wall option.

 - Repeat this process for the other front angled wall, so that both are defined as High Shed/Gable Walls.

-- Next, select Build> Roof> Build Roof *, then click OK to generate a roof over the structure.
+- If Auto Rebuild Roofs is not enabled, select Build> Roof> Build Roof to open the Build Roof dialog, then click OK to generate a roof over the structure.

 In Home Designer Pro, place a check in the Build Roof Planes box before clicking OK.

-- Take a 3D Camera view to see the results.
+- Take a Camera view to see the results.

 Now that you have a basic understanding of how to create this style of a roof, you can use invisible walls to create a room that will allow for extending the roof out further.